cfengine/documentation/guide/language-concepts/normal-ordering.markdown

 In this step CFEngine executes agent promise bundles in the strict order defined by the `bundlesequence` (possibly overridden by the `-b` or `--bundlesequence` command line option).
-The `bundlesequence` defaults to just the `main` bundle if it's not specified.
+If the bundlesequence is not provided via command line argument or is not present in body common control agent will fail to execute policy.

 Within a bundle, the promise types are executed in a round-robin fashion according to so-called `normal ordering` (essentially deletion first, followed